openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 provisioner: zfs.csi.openebs.io
 ```

-The storage class contains the volume parameters like recordsize(should be power of 2), compression, dedup and fstype.
+The storage class contains the volume parameters like recordsize (should be power of 2), compression, dedup, and fstype.
 You can select what are all parameters you want.
-In case ZFS properties paramenters are not provided, the volume will inherit the properties from the ZFS Pool.
+In case ZFS property parameters are not provided, the volume will inherit the properties from the ZFS Pool.

 The poolname is the must argument.
 It should be noted that poolname can either be the root dataset or a child dataset e.g.